How to Split Objects with the Knife Toolgilliandarby

 How to Use the Knife Tool to Split Objects

 This tutorial will demonstrate a variety of ways to split and cut objects using CorelDRAW’s Knife tool.
+Please note that if you are using the Home and Student version of CorelDRAW Graphics Suite, the cut span and outline options features are only available in the full version.

 Click on any of the images below to view full-size.